Complete Guide to RED Workflows: Premiere, FCP X and Resolve

-Double click a file to load it up into the source window, click the effects control tab, and then navigate over to the master clip tab.
+Double click a file to load it up into the source window.
+Then click the effects control tab, and then navigate over to the master clip tab.

-In the master clip tab, you can adjust all of the RAW metadata settings, including a wide range of color settings (complete with curves), debayer settings, and Red Rocket settings.
+In the master clip tab, you can adjust all of the RAW metadata settings.
+This includes a wide range of color settings (complete with curves), debayer settings, and Red Rocket settings.

-Take a minute to explore these tools, as they give you a great amount of control over the look of your footage, right inside of Premiere.
+Take a minute to explore these tools.
+They give you a great amount of control over the look of your footage, right inside of Premiere.

 Another great feature is the ability to save to and load from RMD files.
-RMD files are non destructive metadata files that store any color adjustments you make to your footage and can be saved alongside your RED RAW files.
+RMD files are non-destructive metadata files that store any color adjustments you make.
+And they can be saved alongside your RED RAW files.

 They’re readable across different software and can be trashed or saved over as needed.
 For example, you can make adjustments to your clip inside Premiere and choose save to RMD.
 If you later open up that clip in Resolve or REDCINE-X Pro, your saved color adjustments will load along with the media.

-You can either import the in-camera proxies and start editing right away, or, you can link the proxies to their matching high resolution RAW files and instantly switch between the two for a combined offline/online workflow.
+You can either import the in-camera proxies and start editing right away.
+Or you can link the proxies to their matching high-resolution RAW files.
+This will let you switch between the two for a combined offline/online workflow.

 Remember to use caution when adjusting the RED RAW metadata in a proxy workflow.

-Similarly, if you plan to create proxies in Premiere, make any metadata adjustments BEFORE you create your proxies, so that those adjustments are baked in.
+Similarly, if you plan to create proxies in Premiere, make any metadata adjustments BEFORE you create your proxies.
+This bakes in those adjustments.

 RED Media in FCP X